 Now with a little help from cooperative efforts between The Georgia Department of Natural Resources, Nongame Conservation Section, The State Botanical Garden and The Atlanta Botanical Garden, the two populations will finally have the introduction they have been so patiently waiting for.

-On February 12, a dedicated group will outplant approx. 25 female plants at the formerly all-male Broad River WMA site.
-Led by Dr. Mincy Moffett, botanist/plant ecologist with the Georgia Department of Natural Resources, and Dr. Jenny Cruse-Sanders, Director of Conservation and Research at the Atlanta Botanical Garden, these efforts will augment previous efforts initiated by Heather Alley of the State Botanical Garden last year.
+On Feb.
+12, a dedicated group will outplant approx. 25 female plants at the formerly all-male Broad River WMA site.
+Led by Dr. Mincy Moffett, botanist/plant ecologist with the Georgia Department of Natural Resources, and Dr. Jenny Cruse-Sanders, director of conservation and research at the Atlanta Botanical Garden, these efforts will augment previous efforts initiated by Heather Alley of the State Botanical Garden last year.

-Alley: “On a brisk damp day this past November, two devoted volunteers from the Georgia Plant Conservation Alliance (GPCA), Elaine Nash and Liese DerVertenian, planted 30 female stems alongside the existing Broad River males.
+Writes Alley, "On a brisk damp day this past November, two devoted volunteers from the Georgia Plant Conservation Alliance, Elaine Nash and Liese DerVertenian, planted 30 female stems alongside the existing Broad River males.
 We wanted to get our group of males planted while the ground was still warm, to determine the best time to couple the long separated girls and boys”.

-Moffett, with the indispensable help of GPCA volunteers, will keep a close eye on the love birds or in this case, plants over the next several years.
+Moffett, with the help of GPCA volunteers, will keep a close eye on the love birds, or in this case, plants, over the next several years.
 Perhaps with a little TLC these few fuzzy green plants will become a robust population blessed with an abundance of offspring, bringing this very rare plant back from the brink.

 Truly a love worth waiting for.